mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 APIs are the building blocks that allow interoperability between businesses on the web.
 Companies implement APIs to expose internal business processes and data to new customers and partners.
 APIs are how food data containing information about allergens are shared with hundreds of restaurant apps specializing in their presentation to final customers.

+We must create programs (API Servers) that serve data and other programs (API Clients) that consume/manipulate that data, as shown in the following figure.

 ![api-mesh](/assets/images/APImesh.jpg){:class="img-responsive"}

+Every company can implement Servers' and Clients' APIs using different programming languages, caches, proxies, and security mechanisms.
+They can choose monolithic or microservices architectures deployed in several application servers or cloud providers.
+But how can all these heterogeneous components communicate with each other?
+The only answer is that they use a common language: the same semantics as the HTTP protocol.

+To implement efficiently API Servers or API Clients, you must understand the basic concepts of a REST API.

 ## What is REST API?